 Q: Who reviews and selects grantees?

-Q: Can NEA staff help me with my application?
+Q: Can staff help me with my application?

-A: Members of NEA Design staff are available to answer specific questions about the application materials and forms.
-However, the NEA does not review full proposals or provide edits to text or budgets in advance of the application deadline.
-Please e-mail OT@arts.gov to set up a time to speak to the staff.
+A: Members of Design staff are available to answer specific questions about the application materials and forms.
+However, we do not review full proposals or provide edits to text or budgets in advance of the application deadline.
+Please e-mail OT@arts.gov with any questions.